 - From Quick Commands via auto-completion and nicknames.

-- Click the bookmark icon to the right in the Address Field (see video), or
+- Click the Add bookmark button on the right side of the Address Field (see video);

-- Use the Ctrl D / ⌘ D keyboard shortcut, or
+- Use the Ctrl+D / ⌘ D Keyboard Shortcut;

-- Click on Add Active Tab in the Bookmark Menu, or
+- Click on Add Active Tab in the Bookmark Menu;

-- Right click on the web page and select Bookmark Page from the context menu, or
+- Right click on the web page and select Bookmark Page from the context menu;

-- Drag the link (starting from the padlock/globe icon) to the destination folder in the Bookmark Panel or Bookmark Bar, or
+- Drag the link (starting from the padlock/globe icon) to the destination folder in the Bookmark Panel or Bookmark Bar;

 Then add the URL, a title, a description and a nickname.
 (Only the URL is mandatory.)